Scorpio

-The area of ocean 24 – 30 miles south of Casa de Campo and west of Isla Saona is full of Blue Marlin.
+The area of ocean 24 – 30 miles south of Casa de Campo and west of Isla Saona is full of Blue Marlin, making it a prime spot for fishing in Punta Cana.
 Local commercial fishermen have placed numerous FAD’s (Fish Attracting Devices) which they call “fishing stations” in these waters.
 The FAD’s are anchored buoys that have palm fronds tied to them.
 When the fronds start to deteriorate they attract plankton, which attracts feeding baitfish, and this in turn draws their predators: larger pelagic fish.
 Most anglers prefer to use squid for bait, but ballyhoo is in abundance.
 Some anglers use a combination of small to medium lures with ‘J’ hooks and natural baits of ballyhoo or small ‘bullet’ tuna with circle hooks.
 Sometimes a boat will pull all lures, sometimes all natural baits, or a combination of the two.
 There are opportunities for fly fishing in La Romana, specifically on the reefs.
 The wind in November and December is too strong for fly fishing or light tackle fishing, though, so keep that in mind when planning your trip.
 If you want to try catching a Marlin or sailfish on a fly, some boats do carry fly fishing gear, and you can always bring your own.
 Inshore fishing is mostly reef fishing, shore fishing, and river fishing.
 Shore fishing is possible from the beaches, but stay close to the edges of the beach and away from the hotels and the crowds.
 Be careful wading, as rip currents are frequent.
 Most shore fishermen use shrimp for bait.
 Reef fishing can be done by hiring a local with a panga or a flats boat.
 Here you will also want to bring your own gear, although some boats will have tackle onboard.
 Spoon lures do well with all kinds of jacks and snappers, and you’ll find permit, bonefish, and barracuda scouting the reef.
 Fly fishermen will definitely want to bring their own gear.
 Bayahibe has several small fishing charter boats available for reef excursions, and you can also find boats at Caleta.

 River fishing can be done on Rio Chavón, with small charter pangas out of Bayahibe.
 Tarpon and snook are found in the river, but bring your own gear as the gear on rental boats are not very well maintained.